 Associate Professor Ehab Hamed

+One such area is the use of precast concrete that is commonly used in modern construction techniques.
 Precast concrete walling is a great alternative to traditional construction techniques.
 The benefits offered by precast walling along with the growing availability of mobile cranes and the rising cost of bricklaying, have seen precast panels becoming the product of choice in the Australian construction market.
-In many cases, however, precast concrete wall panels are used blindly to some extent without adequate research findings to support methodologies.
+In many cases, however, precast concrete wall panels are used without enough research findings to support methodologies.

 Dr Hamed is investigating various aspects of walls panels including creep effects in high-strength concrete panels and the design and analysis of modern insulating precast concrete sandwich panels.
 Sandwich panels are light in weight and energy efficient as they include an insulation foam material that is sandwiched between two thin concrete layers.
 He has developed new numerical models that are capable of predicting the structural response and has conducted novel experimental programs on full-scale panels that were not conducted elsewhere in the world.
 Through these he is hoping to gain a better understanding of the structural behaviour of these very popular construction elements.